hjbhu6/yvertx/core_manual_yeti.md

 Sometimes after you send a message you want to receive a reply from the recipient.
 This is known as the *request-response pattern*.

-To do this you send a message, and specify a reply handler as the third argument.
+To do this you use the `busRequest` function.
+It sends a message to an address and returns a promise with the response argument.
 When the receiver receives the message they are passed a replier function as the second parameter to the handler.
-When this function is invoked it causes a reply to be sent back to the sender where the reply handler is invoked.
+When this function is invoked it causes a reply to be sent back to the sender where the promise is filled.
 An example will make this clear:

 The receiver:

-    yvertx.registerBusHandler 'test.address' \() do {body, reply}:
+    _ = yvertx.registerBusHandler (Global 'test.address') do {body, reply}:
         //Do some stuff

         //Now reply to it